Database Imports

 Overview

-PlanetScale provides an import tool in the dashboard that allows you to painlessly import an existing internet-accessible MySQL database into a PlanetScale database with no downtime.
+PlanetScale provides an import tool in the dashboard that allows you to painlessly import an existing internet-accessible MySQL or MariaDB database into a PlanetScale database with no downtime.

 Before you begin, it may be helpful to check out our general MySQL compatibility guide.